Quick Links: Download Gideros Studio | Gideros Documentation | Gideros community chat | DONATE

 So later in java code, when the specific event is received, this native method is called.

-<a href="http://forum.gideros.rocks/profile/Override" rel="nofollow">@Override</a>
+<a href="https://forum.gideros.rocks/profile/Override" rel="nofollow">@Override</a>

 public void onBillingSupported(ResponseCode responseCode, String type)